Picture Postcard Workflow: How to effectively use the MMM action

 Luckily, the workflow caters for this situation and the book describes a number of ways to accomplish this.
-In my own experience, the most effective way is to use blend-if sliders.
+My preferred method is to use blend-if sliders.
 Blend-if is a mechanism to exclude certain parts of a layer based on ranges of channel values.

-In our case, we are searching for variation in the greens.
+In the current image, we are searching for variation in the greens.
 We are working in LAB, so the idea is to exclude pixels that are positive in the A channel.
 This filters out the MMM effect for the man's skin and the wood.
 If we also filter out neutrals, then the metal parts of the bridge and most of the water is excluded too.
 See figure 5 for the result.

 Figure 5: Blend-if sliders applied to figure 3

 This looks definitely better, but I'm still not content.
 The foreground grass area is too yellow-green.
 It looks unnatural.